 Love to be scared?
 Haunted Houses rise from the dead every fall to frighten those brave enough to enter.
-Here’s a list of what we know is happening, along with any coupons or discounts.
+Here’s a list of what we know is happening (some are opening this weekend and next), along with any coupons or discounts.
 We’ve also included a handy map below , which should help you easily locate the attractions.
 Just click on the zombie icon for more details.

 Trap yourselves inside one of Colorado’s absolute scariest haunted houses filled with souls that are passionate in terrorizing you.
 Do you dare brave the darkness to find what lurks there?